Thursday, July 22, 2010

 AGE 30 (1987)

 11:05am – The radio is playing a paid program about bowel cleansing.
 I realize I’m awake.
 I have a vicious headache.
-My head feels as though someone filled it with shredded brown paper bags and then lit them on fire.
+My skull feels as though someone filled it with shredded brown paper bags and then lit them on fire.
 My nose is clogged beyond belief and there’s a spot of blood on my pillow.

 I remember that – again - I have spent every penny of my paycheck on cocaine and vodka.
 I have no desire at all to leave my bed, but my Dad is downstairs and he hasn’t seen me since Thursday evening.
 He probably waited up until 2 or 3 in the morning, hoping to hear me pull into the driveway safely, but then gave up and went to bed.
 The least I can do is drag myself downstairs, force a bleary-eyed smile, and try to eat a bite or two of the lovely breakfast he’s cooked – and for which I have absolutely no stomach.